SIMION® Industry standard charged particle optics simulation software.

 1. Create the potential array (PA) file using the Modify function (Chapter 5), which is SIMION’s 3D GUI paint utility.

-2. Create the PA file using geometry (GEM) files (Appendix I of SIMION 8 manual or Appendix J of SIMION 7 manual), in which constructure solid geometry (CSG) primitives are decribed in an ASCII text file.
-This can be done by hand or with the graphical Virtual Device utility.
+2. Create the PA file using a GEM Geometry File (Appendix I of SIMION 8 manual or Appendix J of SIMION 7 manual), in which constructive solid geometry (CSG) primitives are described in an ASCII text file.
+GEM files are often created by hand though can also be created with the graphical Virtual Device utility.
+GEM files can also contain STL files (as of 8.2.0.10).

-3. Create the PA file from a 2D/3D CAD model, 2D raster (bitmap) image, or ASCII data file using the SL Tools in the SL Toolkit.
+3. Create the PA file from a 2D/3D CAD model (Converting from 3D CAD (STL) Format to PA Format), 2D raster (bitmap) (SL Tools Tutorial) image, or ASCII data file using the SL Tools.

-4. Create the PA file from a programming language via the SL Libraries in the SL Toolkit or your own code or (in 8.1 early access mode) the simion.pas interface inside SIMION.
+4. Create the PA file from a programming language via the SL Libraries or your own code or (in SIMION 8.1) the simion.pas interface inside SIMION.

 Method #1 is useful for simpler things or to manually edit a PA file created by the other methods.
 It’s easiest to use for things that have cylindrical or 2D planar symmetry (i.e. surfaces of revolution or projections of 2D images) but can be used for 3D asymmetric geometries as well with a little more practice.